 You can always buy a replacement key from an authorized Sea-Doo dealer.
 For an additional fee, they will program it for you when you purchase it.

 You can actually buy Sea-Doo keys online.
-For example, Amazon has a lanyard key for around $50.

 A key such as this can be used with any Sea-Doo PWC, as long as it utilizes the DESS.
 Both bucket and claw DESS keys are sold online, so choose the correct one.